dqromney/markups/projects/training/amazon/aws/aws.md

       - Option 3: AWS Price List API.
         - For programmatic access to product pricing details and to receive alerts about price changes.
-      - Option 4: AWS Cost Explorer has improved trend-based forecasting, based on machine learning, or ML, and rules-basd models to predict spend across charge types.
+      - Option 4: AWS Cost Explorer has improved trend-based forecasting, based on machine learning, or ML, and rules-based models to predict spend across charge types.
     - Cloud financial operations
         - Bridge the gap between agents and principles
             - Customers should create a center of excellence, or CoE, to bring together these two groups